Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 7. [GitHub](https://github.com/):
-    * GitHub is used to store the projects code after being pushed from Git.
+    * GitHub is used to store the project's code after being pushed from Git.

 8. [Balsamiq](https://balsamiq.com/):
     * Balsamiq was used to create the wireframes during the design process.